annabook21/IntelligentDoc_Processor/README.md

 ## Usage

+1. **Access the UI**
-1. Copy the **CloudFront URL** from the deployment output.
+   - Copy the **CloudFrontURL** from the deployment output
-2. Open it in your browser to access the chatbot UI.
+   - Open it in your browser
-3. Upload documents into the **DocsBucketName** S3 bucket (also shown in output).
+   - The API URL is **automatically configured** - no manual setup needed!

+2. **Upload Documents**
+   - Use the **file upload feature** in the UI (Step 3)
+   - Supported formats: PDF, TXT, DOCX, MD
-4. The ingestion Lambda will process files and add them to the knowledge base automatically.
+   - Files are automatically processed and added to the knowledge base
+   - Wait 1-2 minutes for ingestion to complete

+3. **Ask Questions**
+   - Select a model (or use the default)
+   - Type your question
-5. Use the web UI to ask questions — answers will include citations from your uploaded docs.
+   - The chatbot returns answers with citations from your uploaded documents

 ---

 ## Troubleshooting

+### Deployment Issues

 * **Error: `Cannot connect to the Docker daemon`**
   → Make sure Docker Desktop is installed and running.
 Test with `docker ps`.

 * **Error: `SSM parameter /cdk-bootstrap/... not found`** → Run `cdk bootstrap aws://<account>/us-west-2`.

 * **Error: `StagingBucket already exists` during bootstrap** → Delete the old S3 bucket `cdk-hnb659fds-assets-<account>-us-west-2` or rerun bootstrap with `--bootstrap-bucket-name`.

 * **Deploying to wrong region (`us-east-1` instead of `us-west-2`)**
   → Set region in `bin/backend.ts`: